unikraft/docs/content/en/docs/develop/porting.md

 int main(void);
 ```

-1. The first definition simply indicates that the parameters may be unused within the function body, i.e. no command-line arguments _may_ be passed as the application makes no use of them.
+1. The first definition simply indicates that the parameters may be unused within the function body (i.e. no command-line arguments _may_ be passed as the application makes no use of them).
 1. The second is probably more familiar, with explicit use of command-line arguments.
 1. Lastly, the third definition explicitly forgoes the use command-line arguments.